monsoonmaelstrom/book2/book2.md

 “He said something about meeting Peter and Alex.”

 Fuck.
 I try my ring for Alex and similarly get no response.
 Almost definitely my mother or Iverson then.
 All three of them pretty much rules out any other possibility being the cause.
-And my money is on Iverson.
+My money is on Iverson.

 “I need you to go get Giorgi and Gavin,” I tell Henry.
 “And Davy, if you can.
 Meet us at Reese’s churro shop at two.
 Davy or Giorgi will know where it is.”
 I don’t know for sure that Gavin and Giorgi have ever been there, but I’m pretty sure even if they haven’t, Giorgi will know where it is.
 “And it probably goes without saying, but make sure you’re not followed.”